stefets42/cheap_lunch/README.md

-# Nearby Restaurant Finder
+# Find delicious 10€ lunch around your office!
-Find cheap restaurants around your office area : simply draw an area on a map to search restaurants within it!
+Draw an area around your office on the map and you'll be suggested cheap and delicious restaurants within it.